vwcgaming/gdpr-compliance-toolkit/README.md

 [![](https://data.jsdelivr.com/v1/package/gh/AmauriC/tarteaucitron.js/badge)](https://www.jsdelivr.com/package/gh/AmauriC/tarteaucitron.js)
 [![npm](https://img.shields.io/npm/v/tarteaucitronjs.svg)](https://www.npmjs.com/package/tarteaucitronjs) [![GitHub contributors](https://img.shields.io/github/contributors/AmauriC/tarteaucitron.js.svg)](https://github.com/AmauriC/tarteaucitron.js/graphs/contributors)

-tarteaucitron.js
+GDPRtoolkit
 ================
-Comply to the european cookie law is simple with the french *tarte au citron*.
+Comply to the european cookie law.

 # What is this script?
 The european cookie law regulates the management of cookies and you should ask your visitors their consent before exposing them to third party services.

-Clearly this script will:
+This script will:
 - Disable all services by default,
 - Display a banner on the first page view and a small one on other pages,
 - Display a panel to allow or deny each services one by one,